Determinant method and the pseudo-effective threshold: Introduction

 In \cite{Heath-Brown}, Heath-Brown also proposed a so-called \textit{the dimension growth conjecture}.
 Let $\dim(X)=d$.
 It is said that for all $d\geqslant2$ and $\delta\geqslant2$, we have $N(X;B)\ll_{d,\delta,\epsilon}B^{d+\epsilon}$ for all $\epsilon>0$.
 He proved this conjecture for some special cases.
 Later, Browning, Heath-Brown and Salberger had some contributions on this subject, see \cite{Browning_Heath06I,Browning_Heath06II,Bro_HeathB_Salb,Salberger07,Salberger_preprint2013} for the refinements of the determinant method and the proofs under certain conditions.

-In \cite{Walsh_2015}, Walsh refined the so-called global determinant method in firstly proposed by Salberger in \cite{Salberger_preprint2013}.
-He applied the global determinant to a series of hypersurfaces, whose equations of definition satisfy certain conditions, and then he obtained a better estimate.
-In \cite{Cluckers2019}, Castryck, Cluckers, Dittmann and Nguyen refined \cite{Walsh_2015} on giving an explicit dependence on $\delta$, and obtained a better estimate of $N(X;B)$.

-In \cite{Salberger2015}, Salberger considered the case of cubic hypersurfaces.
-In this case, we have a better estimate on a key invariant, so for this case, a better result than that in \cite{Bro_HeathB_Salb,Salberger_preprint2013} was obtained.
-Actually, this is the motivation of this article to explore the refinement of that invariant by the pseudo-effective thresholds of line bundles.
+In \cite{Salberger2015}, Salberger considered the case of cubic hypersurfaces, where we have a better estimate on a key invariant than that was obtained in \cite{Bro_HeathB_Salb,Salberger_preprint2013}.
+Actually, this work essentially applied the refinement of the invariant mentioned above by the pseudo-effective thresholds of certain line bundles.

-In order to study the density of rational points of a higher dimensional variety, it is also important to understand its lower dimensional sub-varieties of particular degrees, see \cite[Appendix]{Heath-Brown} of J.-L. Colliot-Th\'el\`ene, \cite[Appendix]{Browning_Heath06II} of J. M. Starr, and \cite[\S5, \S7]{Salberger07} for instance.
-Since it has no direct relation with the determinant method itself, we do not plan to study this issue in this article.